state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 runner.register(task)
 ```

-To access the task, you can run the following command in your terminal:
+To access the task, you need to run the following command in your terminal:

 ```bash
 zrb task